 There are so many things to do in Edinburgh Scotland!
-We have been living in a village near Edinburgh since February and are still discovering so many new things each time we visit.
+We have been living in a village near Edinburgh for over 2 years now and are still discovering so many new things each time we visit.
 But I wanted to share a guide to some of the top things to see in Edinburgh for those planning a visit.
 A first time visitor naturally wants to see some of the highlights of this gorgeous city that holds two UNESCO designations for its higgledy-piggledy medieval Old Town and its well-planned Georgian New Town.

 Basic Information for Visiting Edinburgh